 Semester Report Cards

-Parents of all students will receive a collaborative (parent, teacher, student) progress report at the end of each semester.
-Teachers will gather work samples and other information from parents and students and then provide an account of each student’s achievements and struggles in spiritual, personal, cultural, and academic areas.
-For each subject area, the Report Cards include an academic performance rating, an effort & behaviour assessment, and an indicator along a ‘Foundation to Grade 12 Timeline’ that shows the students progression over the previous 12 months.
+Parents of all students will receive a progress report twice a year.
+Teachers will gather work samples, assignments, and other information from parents and students and then provide an account of each student’s achievements and struggles in spiritual, personal, cultural, and academic areas.

 End of Semester Exams

 It was common practice in Charlotte Mason’s original schools and is current practice in many of today’s Charlotte Mason schools, to allow the students an opportunity to retell through narration what they have learned over a longer term.
 In the early years (Gr 2 & 3) CMC will use a combination of drawing and oral dictation, while Gr 4 to 8 will provide written answers.
-Students in Gr 9 to 12 will produce essays as well as creative projects and multi-media presentations to display what they have learnt.
+From Gr 9, students will produce essays as well as creative projects and multi-media presentations to display what they have learnt.
 These assessments are based on discussions and activities in which students have participated during the Semester.
 Students demonstrate how knowledge and ideas have been integrated across subjects and throughout the year, without “cramming” for a typical exam.

 Although standardised testing is not our preferred method of assessment, and we do not spend much time preparing for them; we do not shy away from this process.
 The distinctive practices of CMC that feed the mind with ideas – the reading and discussing of quality literature and primary source documents, experimentation and hands-on science and math, narration and composition, study of nature and the arts – train students to make knowledge their own.
 As a result, they are able to demonstrate that knowledge in a variety of formats (including standardised testing) without having their daily lessons focused on cramming for fact-based, multiple-choice questions.
 School-wide trends noticed over time through the testing results may inform curriculum development decisions.